 May to September.
 May be inaccessible during the wet season.

-(Information supplied by the Department of Environment and Conservation)
+(Information supplied by Parks and Wildlife Services)